keneNwobodo/ecommerce/README.md

-# Ecommerce Application
+# E-commerce Application

-This is an ecommerce web based application.
+This is an e-commerce web based application.

 ## Available Scripts